HomeTipsHow to Get a Job in Canada as a...

 For example, if you are an IT expert, settling close to big cities like Toronto or Vancouver can give you more job options.

-Learn how to network
+5. Learn how to network

-Networking is crucially important to get jobs in Canada.
-You need to by any means get your name out there across your industry to make sure when a job comes up, you would be in the position to be called in.
+You need to get your name out there across your industry to ensure that when a job comes up, you are in the position to be called in.

-Send word out to all of your local contacts that you’re searching for a job, and always use every opportunity you get to build new contacts as this is crucial to your success in any new place.
+Always use every opportunity to build new contacts, as this is crucial to your success in any new place.

-A very effective way of expanding your local network of contacts is to volunteer. you could visit GoVolunteer.ca or its likes to find volunteering opportunities where you can meet new people across all sectors of society.
+You could visit GoVolunteer.ca or its likes to find volunteering opportunities to meet new people across all sectors of society.

 You could also follow industry-specific Facebook groups in your region to expand your network within that industry.

-Depending on your profession, In Canada, you may require your foreign qualifications to be accredited in Canada.
+Depending on your profession, in Canada, you may require your foreign qualifications to be accredited in Canada.

-Be open to help
+7. Be open to help

 On no condition should you turn down an offer of help when finding a job in Canada.
 Be proactive and determined.